 [DIY] Split-Ring Dual Joined-Cycloids gear train - 3D Print

-Unlike the Single Joined-Cycloids gear, a Dual Joined-Cycloids gear presents balanced centrifugal forces, and symmetrical forces on the stator and output rings, making it potentially more suited for higher load torques and higher speed.
+Unlike the Single Joined-Cycloids gear, a Dual Joined-Cycloids gear presents balanced centrifugal forces, and symmetrical forces on the stator and output rings, making it potentially more suited for high load torque and higher speed.

 So I made this simple model to get familiar with its principle.
-It has a 105:1 reduction ratio, 3mm eccentricity and is 120mm wide.
+It has a 105:1 reduction ratio, 3mm of eccentricity, and is 120mm wide.

-The Fusion360 CAD model (very messy), STEP and 3MF files are on Github
+The Fusion360 CAD model (very messy), STL, STEP and 3MF files are on Github and MakerWorld

 Feel free to copy, remix, whatever (non-commercially)